kohlhofer/Crossings/characters/patron-2.md

 - Quick with a joke or a biting remark
 - Sings old songs late at night, when the mood is right
 - Fiercely protective of her few possessions
+- Clings to hardship and drama, sometimes creating it for herself

 ## Behaviors and Scene Cues